mjbrisebois/js-object-walk/docs/API.md

 The `replacer` callback is given the parent's key and the current value.  `this` is set to the parent object in-case you need access to it (ergo `this[key] == value`).

-- If replacer returns `undefined` the value will be deleted
+- If replacer returns the `DELETE` symbol the value will be deleted
 - If replacer returns the same value (checked using `===`) it will do nothing

 Example of collecting all object keys